 5. Freshdesk

-Freshdesk, a product of Freshworks, is a common ticketing software with various features to streamline support operations.
+Freshdesk, a product of Freshworks, is one of the top ticketing systems with various features to streamline customer support operations.

 Main features of Freshdesk